starberry/joomla-repo/README.md

 git push -u origin master
 ```

-## Importing a new version of Joomla
+## Importing a new version of Joomla (when the Joomla project releases
+## a new version, eg. v.
+3.3.0 in this example)

 ```
 # Check out starberry/joomla-repo into a tmp folder